5of5/edgein-next/README.md

 For example: Before using resource data, {"companies:name": "TEST_NAME"} will be converted into {"company_id": "1"}
 where company 1 name is "TEST_NAME"

 Support for allowing to create relationships when submitting a news item user can specific tickers or other identifiers for people and companies and the api should automatically do the lookup and create the news_organisations record.
+Only support to create relationships for people and team_members , news and news_organizations.

 For example: when creating a new person in people table.
 Also providing team_members's values object.
 Api will automatically create new item record in team_members table. {<resource_obj>} looks like as below:
 "resource":{
   <people_obj>,
   "team_members":{
      "companies:name": "TEST_NAME",
+  }
+}

+Support for allowing to create relationships with relationship field can be a string or an array of strings.
+"resource":{
+  <people_obj>,
+  "team_members":{
+     "companies:name": ["TEST_NAME", "TEST_NAME", ...],
   }
 }